mann-rana29/Cereberus-OS/README.md

 This is not a hardware problem.
 The sensors work.
 The permits exist.
 The failure is the absence of an automated coordination layer between them.

-Cerberus OS is that layer.
+Cereberus OS is that layer.

 ---

 ## What It Does

-Cerberus OS listens to incoming sensor telemetry, filters out normal readings, and cross-references dangerous readings against active work permits in the same zone.
+Cereberus OS listens to incoming sensor telemetry, filters out normal readings, and cross-references dangerous readings against active work permits in the same zone.
 When both conditions are present simultaneously — elevated gas and human activity — it declares a compound hazard violation and broadcasts a voice alert in Hindi directly over the zone's radio channel.

 A single gas spike alone does not trigger an alert.
 A permit alone does not trigger an alert.
 Only the combination does.
 This is the core design decision.